 A warm floor means warm feet, and warm feet means a warm body.
 That’s the philosophy behind radiant infloor heating systems, and I’ve become convinced they’re the best way to heat your home.
 Trouble is, few old houses (and not many new ones) have the necessary equipment from the start, mine included.
 When I designed and built my place in the late 1980s, infloor heating wasn’t mainstream enough for me to take it seriously.
 That was a mistake on my part, but it’s not a mistake that exists today.
-I retrofitted an entire system and it sure is nice.
+I retrofitted an entire system in my place and it sure is nice.
 If you long for toasty toes, but don’t yet have them, then perhaps what I’ve learned can help you.
+The article here is about hydronic infloor heating using pipes and valves that direct hot water through the floor.
+If a simpler electric infloor heating installation makes more sense for you, click here.

 All radiant infloor heating installations begin with some kind of drawing for laying out the pipes, and this means more than just one continuous loop of pipe snaking within the floor frame.
 To operate most efficiently, each pipe loop mustn’t exceed some maximum length.
 In the case of the 1/2” diameter pipe that’s typical for these installations, that’s 300 feet.
 The layout plan provided by Uponor for the first floor of my place included nine different loops over the 30-foot x 40-foot floor area.
 Besides the need to keep loop length fairly short for thermodynamic reasons, there’s an immediately practical advantage, too.
 The ever-present prospect of pipes tangling as they go up means that shorter lengths are easier to handle.
 I can tell you that working above my head, installing thousands of feet of piping between joists was the most gruelling job I’ve done in a long time.
 That’s the installation I did shown below.